Prophet Inequalities for Matching with a Single Sample

 \section{Conclusion}

 The single-sample paradigm is proving more and more powerful, even for combinatorially interesting problems like max-weight matching.
 We have designed constant-approximation prophet inequalities for a number of settings, and our results hold without restrictive assumptions like limited degree.
 However, approximation ratios clearly seem to depend on the generality of arrival model, independence assumptions on the distributions, the assumed structure of the underlying graphs, and whether or not one assumes the presence of selfish agents.
 In the future, it will be an interesting endeavor to fully understand these relationships of model and ratio, and derive tighter approximations as well as lower bounds.
-Finally, a range of other problems where prophet inequalities exist is still left to explore, or derive better bounds for, in the single-sample paradigm.
+Finally, a range of other combinatorial problems for which prophet inequalities with small competitive ratio are known to exist in the full information model, are left to explore in the single-sample setup.